-2. I did my FAFSA when do I receive my Award Letter?
+2. I did my FAFSA.
+When do I receive my Award Letter?

 3. What do I do if my family’s income has changed since the 2016 taxes were filed?

-4. I am thinking of attending Summer School will I have financial aid?
+4. I am thinking of attending Summer School.
+Will I have financial aid?

-Answer: Financial aid may be available for Summer classes.
+Answer: Financial aid may be available for summer classes.
 Read more on our Summer page.

-5. Can the financial aid office cancel my loan if I decide i don't need it?
+5. Can the financial aid office cancel my loan if I decide I don't need it?

-6. I have an outside scholarship do I need to notify you of this?
+6. I have an outside scholarship.
+Do I need to notify you of this?

 Answer: Yes.
 You will need to complete the scholarship reporting form and return it to the Bursar.
 Scholarships Reporting Form.

-8. What is the difference between Unsubsidized and Subsidized direct loans?
+8. What is the difference between Unsubsidized and Subsidized Direct loans?

-Answer: The Subsidized loan is only available to undergraduate students and eligibility is based on demonstrated financial need.
-The Federal Government pays the interest while you are in school at half time, during the grace period and during periods of authorized deferment.
+Answer: a.
+The Subsidized loan is only available to undergraduate students and eligibility is based on demonstrated financial need.
+The Federal Government pays the interest while enrolled in school at least half-time, during the grace period and during periods of authorized deferment.